-- 1. Make sure that your bookmarks are being displayed (use the "+" sign to open the window). - 2.
+- 1. Select a bookmark from either the "My bookmarks" menu in the "Dashboard" tab, or click on the bookmark in the Bookmark section in the collapsible right menu.
+(Make the menu visible by clicking the angel quotes button in the right upper part of the main menu). - 2.
 Locate the node that you wish to edit and click on its icon to bring up the context menu. - 3.
 Select "Edit" from the context menu and click it.
 The system will bring up the edit interface.